-The authors promote the idea of ground stations connection via a computer network in a complex infrastructure, including its connection via the Internet to the Romanian Space Agency (ROSA) and the European Space Agency (ESA), which would help increase usability and efficiency of satellite communications.
-In this paper we present the concept of development of ground stations network of satellite communication and technical solutions aimed at ensuring reliable "satellite-ground infrastructure" communication with remote control and connection to ROSA and ESA.
+It's promote the idea of ground stations connection via a computer network in a complex infrastructure, including its connection via the Internet to the Romanian Space Agency (ROSA) and the European Space Agency (ESA), which would help increase usability and efficiency of satellite communications.
+In this paper we present the current results of development of ground stations network of satellite communication and technical solutions aimed at ensuring reliable "satellite-ground infrastructure" communication with remote control and connection to ROSA and ESA.

-2. ARCHITECTURE OF THE GROUND STATIONS NETWORK OF SATELLITE COMMUNICATIONS
+II.
+THE GROUND STATIONS NETWORK OF SATELLITE COMMUNICATIONS

-The project Connecting the Infrastructure of the National Centre of Space Technologies with the Educational Global Network for Satellite Operations, conducted during the years 2015-2016, is a continuation of the efforts made for the realization of the State Program "Development of the Moldovan Satellite".
-The new project's objective is to make the connection of the research centres in Moldova to the pan-European research thematic infrastructure, such as ESFRI (European Scientific Forum for Research Infrastructure) ERICs (European Research Infrastructure Centres), ETPs (European Technology Platforms) etc.[1,2,3].
+The project Connecting the Infrastructure of the National Centre of Space Technologies with the Educational Global Network for Satellite Operations, conducted during the years 2015-2016 and bilateral project "Developing the Terrestrial Satellite Networks Platform as a Platform for Cooperation with European Spatial Technology Partners" (2016-2018) are a continuation of the efforts made for the realization of the State Program "Development of the Moldovan Satellite".
+The new project's objective is to make the connection of the research centres in Moldova to the pan-European research thematic infrastructure, such as ESFRI (European Scientific Forum for Research Infrastructure) ERICs (European Research Infrastructure Centres), ETPs (European Technology Platforms) etc. [1, 2, 3].
 The idea of connecting ground stations (Figure 1) through a virtual network of computers was developed within the project, which allows considerable extension of the radio visibility period of a satellite and, consequently, increasing the amount of data sent.
 Another opportunity is the simultaneous reception of data from a satellite via several ground stations, and storing them in the command centre, where the data packages will merge.
-This system allows improving the quality of "satellite - ground stations" communication by reducing the bit error rate (BER).
-Specialized laboratories (SBNMS, PDI, AEMS.
-SCT). established within the National Centre of Space Technologies (NSTC), TUM, Chisinau, together with the network of ground stations, form the ground infrastructure of satellite communications with the architecture shown in Figure 1 [1-3].
-MS in orbit flight through the actuator drivers of Rotor BIG-RAS/HR model.

-An important role in the ground infrastructure is assigned to the ground station with parabolic antenna (Figure 1d) for the reception of images from the MS on the orbit.
-The parabolic antenna, with a diameter D = 4.3 m, through two separate actuator drivers fitted with drivers, can revolve a) Space Technology Center, NSTC Servers; b) Microsatellite; c) Telemetry ground station of TUM, Chisinau; d) Ground station with parabolic antenna of TUM, Chisinau; e) Telemetry ground station of TUM, Cahul; f) Astronomic observatory with Celestron C14 Telescope, Chisinau; f) Astronomic observatory with Celestron C14 Telescope, Cahul; h) Kinematic simulator of the NSTC, TUM, Chisinau; NSTC connection to ROSA and ESA; i) Telemetry ground station, Magurele, Romanian Space Agency; j) Ground station with parabolic antenna, European Space Agency; k) Users - accredited clients.
+The specialized laboratories (SBNMS, PDI, AEMS, SCT), a) Space Technology Center, NSTC Servers; b) Microsatellite; c) Telemetry ground station of TUM, Chisinau; d) Ground station with parabolic antenna of TUM, Chisinau; e) Telemetry ground station of TUM, Cahul; f) Astronomic observatory with Celestron C14 Telescope, Chisinau; f) Astronomic observatory with Celestron C14 Telescope, Cahul; h) Kinematic simulator of the NSTC, TUM, Chisinau; NSTC connection to ROSA and ESA; i) Telemetry ground station, Magurele, Romanian Space Agency; j) Ground station with parabolic antenna, European Space Agency; k) Users - accredited clients.